 8. Gender pay gap reporting

-From 4th April 2021, private and voluntary sector employers in England, Wales and Scotland with at least 250 employees are required to publish details on any differences in pay and bonuses between their male and female employees.
+Starting on April 4th, 2021, private and voluntary sector employers in England, Wales, and Scotland with at least 250 employees must publish details on any pay and bonus differences between male and female employees.

-However, the Equality and Human Rights Commission has further announced that enforcement action against employers failing to report on their gender pay gap will start on 5th October 2021, after it was suspended last year due to the pandemic.
-The change means that employers have another five months to report their data for their 2020 snapshot date before legal action begins.
+The Equality and Human Rights Commission announced they will begin enforcement action on October 5th, 2021.
+This action targets employers who fail to report their gender pay gap.
+Enforcement was suspended last year due to the pandemic.
+Employers now have an additional five months to report their 2020 data before facing legal action.